-Managing For Compliance Staff Contact: Ms Helen Meekosha S2 HPW 2
+SOCW7801 Managing For Compliance Staff Contact: Ms Helen Meekosha S2 HPW 2

 One of the central issues for people involved in equity management is the organisational context of changes in legislation and policy on equity - such as equal opportunity.
 This subject will link organisational theory, organisational communication strategies and strategies for social change in building analytic skills and skills in policy implementation.
-The focus of the course is to understand the different meanings of compliance in management of equity policy.
+Topics include staff recruitment and selection, leadership and motivation, staff supervision and evaluation, compensation and benefits, EEO and the relationship of the people management function to the mission of the organisation, conflict resolution, mediation and negotiation skills.
+The course develops students' understanding of the different meanings of compliance in management of equity policy.

-Social Policy, Equity And Legislation Staff Contact: Dr Eileen Baldry F HPW 2
+SOCW7802 Social Policy, Equity And Legislation Staff Contact: Dr Eileen Baldry F HPW 2